Chaumet

 Marie-Étienne Nitot founded the house in 1780 after serving his apprenticeship with Aubert, jeweler to Queen Marie-Antoinette.
 Nitot became Napoleon I's official jeweler in 1804, creating ceremonial pieces including Napoleon's coronation sword with the Regent Diamond.
-The house passed through the Fossin (1815) and Morel periods before Joseph Chaumet took control in 1885, establishing the current name.
+His son François Regnault Nitot continued until the fall of the Empire in 1815.
+The house passed through the Fossin period before Joseph Chaumet took control in 1885, establishing the current name.
 In 1907, operations moved to 12 Place Vendôme, where they remain today.
-After a bankruptcy scandal in 1987, Investcorp acquired the house, restoring its prestige.
-LVMH purchased Chaumet in 1999, integrating it into their Watches & Jewelry division alongside TAG Heuer, Zenith, and Hublot.
+After a bankruptcy scandal in 1987, Investcorp acquired the house and restored its prestige.
+LVMH purchased Chaumet in 1999, integrating it into their Watches & Jewelry division.
+Fourteen artisans continue to ply their craft in the workshop on Place Vendôme.

 Haute HorlogerieMOVEMENT TYPES